hnakae/go-club/_posts/shape.md

 ---

-Let's see a practical example of how we can use this to aid our decision making in a real game.
+_Let's see a practical example of how we can use this to aid our decision making in a real game._

+_Black to Play_

 ![image info](/assets/blog/theory2/proverb/18.PNG)

 White plays a pincer in response to black's approach move on the bottom left corner.
 Take a look at the group on the upper left hand side.
 Black has a two stone wall facing the left side of the board.

 ---

+_Over Concentrated_

 ![image info](/assets/blog/theory2/proverb/19.PNG)